bengreener/bengreener/README.md

 - 👋 Hi, I’m @bengreener
 - 👀 I’m interested in getting value from informations systems (System Design, Software Development, Architecture)
-- 🌱 I’m currently learning Java, Javascript, Spring, git
+- 🌱 I’m currently learning Java, Javascript, Spring, React, and git
 - 💞️ I’m looking to collaborate on ...
 - 📫 How to reach me ...